Around the clock care from hospital-based OB/GYN clinicians.

 Immediate care for all pregnant women

-Ob Hospitalist Group was founded on the vision and commitment that every expectant mother presenting to labor and delivery would receive consistent, unconditional, quality medical care by a highly-skilled clinician.
+Ob Hospitalist Group was founded on the vision and commitment that every expectant mother presenting to labor and delivery would receive consistent, unconditional, quality medical care from an experienced physician.
 Today, we are the largest and only dedicated OB/GYN hospitalist employer in the nation.
 Our singular focus on OB hospitalist programs gives us unparalleled insight to deliver differentiated performance and results.

 By the numbers